 This is also a good time to either upgrade the existing smoke and carbon monoxide detectors or, at the very least, change the batteries.

-How to choose a new boiler
+Read our guide to choosing a new boiler